Best foods for female fertility and egg quality

 Spinach: Spinach contains high amounts of folate, Vitamin C and Vitamin E. Folate (vitamin B9) found in spinach (and other green veg) is critical for ovulation and embryo development.
 Some of the most promising research studies of women undergoing fertility treatment found that higher serum folate was associated with significantly higher live-birth rates.

-Chickpeas and lentils: Beans, lentils, chickpeas and similar plant proteins provide folate, fiber and phytonutrients.
+Chickpeas and lentils: Beans, lentils, chickpeas and similar plant proteins provide folate, fibre and phytonutrients.
 In large cohort studies, it was found that replacing animal protein with vegetable protein (from beans/nuts/whole grains) cut the risk of ovulatory infertility (anovulatory failure) by more than 50%.
 Legumes are also rich in folate and are a good low-glycaemic index carbohydrate option, which stabilises blood sugar and can support regular ovulation.

 Almonds: Almonds offer healthy fats, vitamin E and antioxidants.
 Vitamin E-rich foods protect egg quality by reducing oxidative stress.
 Observational data show that higher dietary antioxidant intake correlates with a lower chance of infertility.
-Almonds also contain vitamin E that support hormone balance and oocyte health.
+Almonds also contain vitamin E that supports hormone balance and oocyte health.

 Foods to Limit